 > Logo: your logo reflects your brand position while also providing a readable expression of your name.
 It’s crucial that your logo is easy to read and recognize.

 > Colors: identifying a defined set of brand colors is critical for maintaining a consistent look and achieving visibility and memorability.
 Depending on your brand personality, you may tend light or dark, high or low chroma, you may want to fit in or stand out.
 Your colors should reflect your overarching identity.

 > Typography: letterforms have immense power in communicating a particular feeling to viewers.
 Certain typography can make you feel modern, authoritative, playful or anything else.
 Careful choice of typography and consistent use is key.

 > Iconography: your brand may have a series of illustrations or icons to express complex concepts more efficiently.
 These can be a powerful tool in streamlining communications and capturing limited attention.

 As 2021 comes to a close, it’s time to take a look at your brand infrastructure.
 Do you have the essential structures to support you into the future?

 We often write off infrastructure because it doesn’t feel exciting.
 Marketing campaigns are active– they promise to generate leads, giving a sense of instant gratification.
 But if your brand isn’t solid, lead generation can’t be maximally effective.
 Just like funding infrastructure, branding is a capital investment.
 The return happens over a longer period of time, but the effects are also longer lasting.
 Investing in your brand will have relevance for years to come.

-A branding services agency can work with you to build a rock solid foundation for your brand.
+A brand identity agency can work with you to build a rock-solid foundation for your brand.
 With the right support, you can grow to new heights.